 - 1. Students must complete all School of Public Policy core courses (23 units). - 2.
-Students must complete the Policy Internship (0 units). - Students must take four courses in one track (12 units). - 4.
-Students must take four courses in another track (12 units). - 5.
-Students must take one course in any area of specialization (3 units). - 6.
-Students must fulfill Professional Development requirements all four semesters.
+Students must complete the Policy Internship (0 units). - 3.
+Students must take four courses in one track (12 or 13 units).6 - 4.
+Students must take four courses in another track (12 or 13 units).6 - 5.
+Students must take one course in any area of specialization (3 units). - Students must fulfill Professional Development requirements all four semesters.

-1Students must be in good standing; must be free of probation; and are subject to all policies, procedures, and requirements as outlined in the School of Public Policy academic catalog.
+2Students must be in good standing; must be free of probation; and are subject to all policies, procedures, and requirements as outlined in the School of Public Policy academic catalog.
 The School of Public Policy cannot guarantee that a significant number of courses in the particular tracks in which a student wishes to double specialize will be offered.

-2To specialize in Public Policy and Economics, one of the four required elective courses must be MPP 622 Applied Econometrics.
+3To specialize in Applied Economic Policy, one of the four required elective courses must be MPP 622 Applied Econometrics.